The Content Engagement Metrics That Actually Predict Revenue

 Questions, answered.

-Not completely, but it’s noisy — it’s inflated by idle tabs and can’t tell reading from leaving the page open.
-Read depth that combines scroll and active dwell is a far better attention signal.
+Not completely, but it is noisy — inflated by idle tabs and unable to tell reading from a page left open.
+Read depth combining scroll and active dwell is a far better attention signal.

 From the author